Ikea closes all stores in the United States in response to COVID-19

 Ikea’s U.S. stores will be closed to visitors, but people can still order furniture for home delivery or through “click & collect.”

 Most of Ikea’s 18,000 U.S. employees are hourly workers.
-While Ikea will continue offering benefits and paid leave to those employees, Ikea has not responded as of press time to clarify whether or not employees would earn their regular wages during the closure.
+Ikea will not only continue to offer benefits and paid leave to those employees, but the company clarified with Fast Company that it will also continue paying these employees for their normal shifts while Ikea plans its larger recovery strategy.